-The growth in vehicles in Bhutan in the coming decade will contribute further to the growing Greenhouse Gas Emissions with Figure 3 by the Bhutanese National Environment Commission showing the upward trend since late 1997 in transport related CO2 emissions.
-Not only does this signal growing levels of air pollution associated with combustion of fossil fuels by vehicles, in time this will threaten Bhutan's status as the world's first 'Carbon Negative Country'.
+The growth in vehicles in Bhutan in the coming decade will contribute further to the growing Greenhouse Gas Emissions as shown in Figure 3 by the National Environment Commission of Bhutan, in which the upward trend since late 1997 in transport related CO2 emissions is clear.
+Not only does this signal growing levels of air pollution associated with combustion of fossil fuels by vehicles, in time this will also threaten Bhutan's status as the world's first 'Carbon Negative Country'.